burneyburney/somethingNewEveryDay/README.md

 # Something New Every Day (if i have access to internet)

-Mon - Sept 26, 7:55pm
+------------- This will have a strong focus on the ServiceNow platform from this point forward ------------- Mon - Sept 26, 7:55pm

     learned 'let' in JavaScript

 Sat - Oct 8, 10:35 pm

     add a color picker to your webpage with just html